 In this article we explore the Rise and Fall of Social Networks.
 It could sound quite obvious to explain the change that social networks have had in our lives.
 Almost everybody in 2020 has a Facebook account.
 Most of us also are on Instagram and Twitter.
 The youngsters prefer Snapchat, while professionals use LinkedIn.
 In general, the time we spend on social media is growing day by day.

 But take a look at the past.
 Do you remember when social networks were still a novelty, and MySpace was the platform of the future?
 And what about the disastrous experience of Google+?
-After more than 15 years of social media we have a strong overview, and that’s why today’s blog post will focus on the rise and fall of social networks from 2003 to 2019.
+After more than 15 years of social media we have a strong overview, and that’s why today’s blog post will focus on the rise and fall of social networks from the past 15 years.

 The history of Social Networks

 With their exceptional video, Data Is Beautiful gives us a direct sight of the history of Social Networks since they were gathering just above 5 million users, to 2019’s triumphal billions of accounts.
 The graphics are simply impressive, and gives us the possibility to see how the world changed in the last fifteen to twenty years.
 It also helps us to understand how social media marketing is constantly changing and adapting